duncantl/CRANAnalysis/README.md

 # Partial Analysis of CRAN Packages

+We are working from a local copy of CRAN.
+See below for how to fetch this and expand the packages.

 ### Help Files

 How do Roxygen-generated help files compare to those that are manually generated.